Justice in a changing climate

 Context

-Knowledge brokering and collaborative learning approaches are been employed in working with local communities to effectively advocate for financed, locally-shaped, inclusive and just climate action.
-The objectives and accompanying work areas span four areas of justice; procedural, distributional, historical and transformational.
+Knowledge brokering and collaborative learning approaches were employed in working with local communities that effectively advocated for financing locally shaped, inclusive and just climate action.
+The objectives were accompanied by work areas that spanned four areas of justice: procedural, distributional, historical, and transformational.

 Project objectives